-Magnetic resonance imaging is the diagnostic gold standard.
-If there has been a complete dislocation, there is typically a characteristic bruising pattern of the lateral femoral condyle and medial patella.
-There may be disruption of the MPFL (usually at the patellar insertion).
-It can be a helpful medium to diagnose articular cartilage damage on the medial patellar facet and is more sensitive in detecting osteochondral lesions.
-It can also aid the classification of trochlear dysplasia should it be present.
-This rating is done using Dejour's classification and has four grades; type A is flatter than normal with a sulcus angle greater than 145 degrees, type B which is flat, type C which is convex, and type D which is convex with a supratrochlear spur.
+Magnetic resonance imaging is very helpful in looking at the soft tissue structures of the knee.
+In cases of complete dislocation, there is typically a characteristic bruising pattern of the lateral femoral condyle and medial patella.
+There may be disruption of the MPFL (usually at the medial femoral epicondyle insertion).
+This imaging modality is very helpful in diagnosing articular cartilage damage on the medial patellar facet, and is more sensitive in detecting osteochondral lesions.
+It can also aid in looking at the trochlear anatomy in cases of trochlear dysplasia.
+The Dejour's classification of trochlear dysplasia has 4 grades; type A is flatter than normal with a sulcus angle greater than 145 degrees, type B which is flat, type C which is convex, and type D which is convex with a supratrochlear spur.

-Acute management of an unreduced patella dislocation is to reduction.
-This procedure can be done in the emergency department with some sedation as needed.
-The reduction process involves flexing the hip, applying pressure in a medial direction to the patella while slowly extending the knee.
-It is also possible to perform with the patient sitting up with legs hanging off the side of the trolley.
+Acute management of an acute patella dislocation is prompt reduction of the dislocation.
+This procedure is usually performed in the emergency department with some sedation as needed.
+The reduction process involves flexing the hip, applying gentle pressure to the lateral pole of the patella, in a medial direction, while slowly extending the knee.
+It is also possible to perform the reduction maneuver with the patient sitting up with legs hanging off the side of the trolley.

-The mainstay of treatment for first-time dislocators without evidence of loose bodies or intra-articular damage is analgesia, physiotherapy and activity modification.
-Bracing in a J brace or patellar stabilizing sleeve may be beneficial short term (3 to 4 weeks) to allow soft tissues to heal.
-SUbsequent management is by physiotherapy input with an emphasis on quadriceps and vastus medialis oblique strengthening, which is often curative.
+The mainstay of treatment for first-time dislocators without evidence of loose bodies or intra-articular damage is conservative, including analgesia, icing and NSAIDs to reduce pain and swelling, physiotherapy and activity modification.
+Bracing in a J brace or a patella stabilizing sleeve may be beneficial short term (2 to 4 weeks) to allow the soft tissues to heal.
+Subsequent, physiotherapy should be started with an emphasis on quadriceps and vastus medialis oblique strengthening, core strengthening and proprioception.
 The patient can be allowed to weight bear as tolerated.

-There remains debate on the role of surgical management of acute dislocations.
+There remains debate on the role of surgical management of acute first time dislocations.
 A recent Cochrane review revealed that, although there was some evidence in support of surgical management, the quality of the evidence was insufficient to support a change in current practice.
-Some surgeons advocate performing arthroscopy if there is high suspicion of osteochondral fracture, with open repair of the fragment if necessary.
+Some surgeons advocate performing arthroscopy in the presence of an osteochondral fracture, with open repair of the fragment if feasible.